SumoLogic/sumologic-documentation/docs/search/search-query-language/parse-operators/parse-delimited-logs-using-split.md

 ---
 id: parse-delimited-logs-using-split
+title: Parse Delimited Logs Using Split
 ---

-# Parse Delimited Logs Using Split

 The **split** operator allows you to split strings into multiple strings, and parse delimited log entries, such as space-delimited formats.